SanjoShaju/Automating-Extraction-From-Excel-to-SQL-server/README.md

 # Automating-Extraction-From-Excel-to-SQL-server
-This is a automation project helps in automating the process of getting the data from Excel to SQL server where the tables have many constraints and complications.
+This is a automation project that helps in automating the process of getting the data from Excel to SQL server where the tables have many constraints and complications.